sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: 1.
 Challenges in long context understanding for Large Language Models (LLMs)
   - name: 2.
-Why do we need Test-Time Training (TTT) for long contexts?
+Why do we need Long Input Fine-Tuning for long contexts?
   - name: 3.
-What is TTT for Long Context?
+What is Long Input Fine-Tuning (LIFT) for Long Context?
   - name: 4.
 Experiements and deep analysis
   - name: 5.
 Limitations and future works
   - name: Appendix